Shutafim Lamasa - Journey Companions

 The program participants will commit upfront to offer support to people in need for at least 4 years, with no financial compensation.
 Participants will also participate in covering the program costs.

-Your contributions and assistance will enable the program participants to fully devote themselves to their volunteer work and donate their time to the ill, their families and other people in need.
+Your contributions and assistance will enable the program participants to fully devote themselves to their volunteer work and contribute their time to the ill, their families and other people in need.
 We assume and expect that graduates of the training program will continue to offer their services without monetary compensation beyond the commitment period, which means that all your donations will hopefully enable many more hours of support in the future.

 For more information and updates visit our Facebook page - http://www.facebook.com/shutafimlamasa